brubinstein/diffpriv/README.md

 The above example demonstrates the main components of `diffpriv`:

 -   Virtual class `DPMech` for generic mechanisms that captures the non-private `target` and releases privatized responses from it.
 Current subclasses
-    -   `DPMechLaplace`: the Laplace mechanism for releasing numeric responses; and
+    -   `DPMechLaplace`, `DPMechGaussian`: the Laplace and Gaussian mechanisms for releasing numeric responses with additive noise; and
     -   `DPMechExponential`: the exponential mechanism for privately optimizing over finite sets (which need not be numeric).
 -   Class `DPParamsEps` and subclasses for encapsulating privacy parameters.
--   `sensitivitySampler()` method of `DPMech` subclasses estimates target sensitivity necessary to run `DPMech` generic mechanisms.
+-   `sensitivitySampler()` method of `DPMech` subclasses estimates target sensitivity necessary to run `releaseResponse()` of `DPMech` generic mechanisms.
 This provides an easy alternative to exact sensitivity bounds requiring mathematical analysis.
-The sampler repeatedly probes `target` to estimate its sensitivity to data perturbation.
-Running mechanisms with obtained sensitivities yield slightly weaker random differential privacy.
+The sampler repeatedly probes `DPMech@target` to estimate sensitivity to data perturbation.
+Running mechanisms with obtained sensitivities yield random differential privacy.

-Read the [package vignette](inst/doc/diffpriv.pdf) for more.
-Release notes under [news](NEWS.md).
+Read the [package vignette](inst/doc/diffpriv.pdf) for more, or [news](NEWS.md) for the latest release notes.

 Citing the Package
 ------------------